instecinc/pyinstec/README.md

 If a connection is unable to be established, a RuntimeError will be raised.

-After completing , it is recommended to close the connection with the controller:
+After finishing a program, it is recommended to close the connection with the controller:
 ```python
 controller.disconnect()
 ```